fsuri/Basil_SOSP21_artifact/README.md

 4. `echo source /opt/intel/oneapi/setvars.sh --force >> ~/.bashrc`
 5. `source ~/.bashrc`

-(When building on a cloudlab controller instead of locally, the setvars.sh must be sourced manually everytime since bashrc will not be persisted across images.
+(When building on a Cloudlab controller instead of locally, the setvars.sh must be sourced manually everytime since bashrc will not be persisted across images.
 All other experiment machines will be source via the experiment scripts, so no further action is necessary there.)

 This completes all requires installs for branches Basil/Tapir and TxHotstuff.